synopse/mORMot2/README.md

 5) Consult the documentation about breaking changes from 1.18, mainly:
  - Units refactoring (see point 4 above);
- - Delphi 5-6 compatibility removed;
+ - Delphi 5-6 and Kylix compatibility removed;
- - ...
+ - BigTable, LVCL, RTTI-UI deprecated;